jkrick/AGN_WISE_variability/light_curves/light_curve_classifier.md

 sigmaclip_value = 10.0
 df_lc = sigmaclip_lightcurves(df_lc, sigmaclip_value, include_plot = True)

+#remove objects without W1 fluxes
+#We want to normalize all light curves by W1, so we neeed to remove those
+#without W1 fluxes as there will be nothing to normalize those light curves
+#with and we don't want to have un-normalized data or data that has been
+#normalized by a different band.
+df_lc = remove_objects_without_band(df_lc, 'w1', verbose=True)

 #remove incomplete data
 #Some bands in some objects have only a few datapoints.
 Three data points
 #is not large enough for KNN interpolation, so we will consider any array